veloryn-intel/veloryn-intel/README.md

 # Veloryn Intelligence
 Veloryn Intelligence is the creator of the Autonomy Accountability Framework (AAF), a system architecture defining how accountability is enforced in autonomous AI agent systems.

-Autonomous AI agent systems are operational at the execution layer, but lack embedded accountability constructs within system execution.
-Autonomous execution requires accountability to be embedded within system architectures, not applied through external oversight.
-The Agent Accountability Stack (AAS) represents the execution-layer infrastructure required to embed accountability within autonomous AI agent systems.
+Autonomous AI agent systems are operational at the execution layer, but lack accountability constructs within system execution.
+Autonomous execution requires accountability to exist within system architectures, not applied through external oversight.
+The Agent Accountability Stack (AAS) represents the execution-layer infrastructure.

 ## System Architecture